‘General Hospital’ Spoilers: Nina Is Back And There Could Be Trouble, Will She Take Action Against Valentin?

 Nina has been getting suspicious of Valentin recently, so she may just lose it this time if she should catch Anna in her home once again.
 However, Valentin will reassure his wife that everything is fine and dandy.
 It seems that he has been doing a lot of that lately and it has worked so far, but she may just get tired of his reassurance when she knows that he is not telling the whole truth and do something about it.

 All Nina wanted was a family, specifically she wanted to be a mother, and this is as close to having her own biological child as she is getting right now.
 She adores Charlotte and the little girl loves her back.
 This is her world, besides being the head of Crimson.
-She has made a life for herself and she is not about to give that up so easily.
+She has made a life for herself, and she is not about to give that up so easily.

 Best stepmom on television!
 I'm so lucky that I get to work with @therealstafford ! #charlottlelovesnina #gh #generalhospital pic.twitter.com/8Pgwb4EUfj